instructlab/docs.instructlab.ai/docs/taxonomy/knowledge/contribution_details.md

 logo: images/ilab_dog.png
 ---

-You can create a Git repository to host your knowledge contributions anywhere (GitLab, Gerrit, etc.) but it may be favorable to create one on GitHub.
+You can create a Git repository to host your knowledge contributions anywhere (GitLab, Gerrit, etc.) but it might be favorable to create one on GitHub.
 The following instructions show you how to create a knowledge repository in GitHub and contribute to the taxonomy.

 ## Prerequisites

 - You have a GitHub account
 - You have a forked copy of the [taxonomy](https://github.com/instructlab/taxonomy/tree/main) repository
-- Verify that the model does not already know the knowledge you want to submit
+- You have verified that the model does not already know the knowledge you want to submit

 ## Creating your own knowledge repository